 In 2019 the Tourism Sector Deal announced the ambition to make the UK the most accessible tourism destination in Europe by 2025, with the target to increase inbound visits by disabled people by a third.
 The Tourism Recovery Plan published in June 2021 restates the commitment and accessible & inclusive tourism is a key aspect of the plan.

-10-15 businesses in the North York Moors region will be involved in the project, from experiences to attractions and accommodation.
-The following businesses have been confirmed as part of the project:
+12 businesses in the North York Moors region were involved in the project, from experiences to attractions and accommodation:

 - Inn on the Moor